ShehabGamal/to-do-list/README.md

 ## How To Use The Application??

-1.To Create a to-do you should write it in the form and press the button Add Todo 2.To Delete a to-do you should press the button delete beside the to-do 3.To Edit a to-do you should click on the to-do, update the to-do and press Edit Item 4.To Mark a to-do as complete Task you should press the box beside the to-do
+1. To Create a to-do you should write it in the form and press the button Add Todo
+2. To Delete a to-do you should press the button delete beside the to-do
+3. To Edit a to-do you should click on the to-do, update the to-do and press Edit Item
+4. To Mark a to-do as complete Task you should press the box beside the to-do